 There are ways to trick your mind and body into jumpstarting creativity.
 But there are also instances when you just have to sit, breathe and accept the fact that you have limitations.
 Experience taught me that no matter how hard you try making those blank moments count, if your ego is skyrocketing and you think you’re in control all the time, you’ll just end up feeling more frustrated.

-Check in with yourself from time to time and be reminded that you’re not Superman or Wonder Woman.
-You have limitations, and one of them is not being able to eradicate blank moments.
-Accept it, give it a little time and then slowly work your way out of it.
+Check in with yourself from time to time and remind yourself that you’re not Superman or Wonder Woman.
+You have limitations, and one of them is not being able to eradicate creative block.
+Accept it, give it a little time and then slowly work your way out of your blank moment.

-You have the power to bring back your creativity and productivity.
-Learning how to make the most of blank moments takes time.
+You have the power to bring back your creativity and productivity, but learning how to make the most of blank moments takes time.
 Don’t beat yourself up if it doesn’t work the first two or three tries.
 Simply knowing that you possess the power will keep you from the gloom-filled thoughts that try to interfere.
 You can come out of the rabbit hole any time you want.